Dragodoth/token-action-hud-draw-steel/readme.md

 - Make rolls directly from the HUD instead of opening your character sheet.
 - Use abilities or make tests from the HUD or right-click an item to open its sheet.
 - Spend recoveries, Hero Tokens and Take Respite even for multiple characters at once.
-- Roll Project rolls or spend carrer points by shift clicking.
+- Click to roll Project rolls or spend carrer points by shift clicking.
 - Toggle Effects by clicking or delete them by shift right clicking.
 - Manage Conditions for one or multiple actors.
 - Use abilities for multiple NPCs with the same name.